General enquiries: 0800 326 5559

 HALT stands for Hungry, Angry, Lonely and Tired, and these natural sensations can make us more susceptible to relapse if they are not promptly addressed.

-If you begin to notice the signs of a potential relapse, think ‘HALT’ and ensure that you are taking care of your physical and mental wellbeing.
+If you begin to notice the signs of a potential relapse, think ‘HALT’ and ensure that you are taking care of your physical and mental well-being.

 Roleplaying